pleasefindmethis.com

 Why list places I already searched?

-It keeps helpers from repeating obvious searches and gives them clues about which names, marketplaces, and wrong matches are already exhausted.
+It keeps people from repeating obvious searches and shows which names, marketplaces, and wrong matches are already exhausted.

-A good lead includes the source path, proof it matches the request, price or terms, location, condition notes, and any caveats before you buy.
+A good suggestion includes the source path, proof it matches the request, price or terms, location, condition notes, and any caveats before you buy.

 Related guides